What Is a Thesis? | Ultimate Guide & Examples

 A thesis is a type of research paper based on your original research.
 It is usually submitted as the final step of a master’s program or a capstone to a bachelor’s degree.

 Writing a thesis can be a daunting experience.
 Other than a dissertation, it is one of the longest pieces of writing students typically complete.
-It relies on your ability to conduct research from start to finish: crafting a proposal, designing your research, collecting data, developing a robust analysis, drawing strong conclusions, and writing concisely.
+It relies on your ability to conduct research from start to finish: choosing a relevant topic, crafting a proposal, designing your research, collecting data, developing a robust analysis, drawing strong conclusions, and writing concisely.

 You can also download our full thesis template in the format of your choice below.
 Our template includes a ready-made table of contents, as well as guidance for what each chapter should include.
 It’s easy to make it your own, and can help you get started.